-It’s always tempting especially at the beginning of the gardening season to do too much at once!
+It’s always tempting when the better weather arrives to get working on the garden and do too much at once!
 But when your muscles are not used to what you are asking them to do – it is easy to cause strain.

 Poor lifting techniques are so often responsible for causing injury or back pain.
 Emptying the grass box is a common cause of back injury!
 What looks like a light load can be deceiving.